-Note: Instead of installing the package globally (as root), you may want to install this package locally by passing -user to pip, make sure that you append ~/.local/bin/ to your \$PATH.
-You may also install it using pipx with pipx install twtxt.
-Or use pyvenv and run twtxt from within a virtualenv.
+Note: Instead of installing the package globally (as root), you may want to install this package locally by passing --user to pip, make sure that you append ~/.local/bin/ to your \$PATH.
+Using pyvenv and running twtxt from within a virtualenv is also an option!